-As a result of the recording of a deferred tax asset valuation allowance in fiscal 2011, the Company recorded as an offsetting entry a \$10,006,000 charge in the minimum pension liability component, \$935,000 benefit in the other post retirement obligations component, \$747,000 charge in the split dollar life insurance arrangement component, and a \$557,000 charge in the net unrealized investment gain component of other comprehensive income.
+As a result of the recording of a deferred tax asset valuation allowance in fiscal 2011, the Company recorded as an offsetting entry a \$10,006,000 stranded tax effect in the minimum pension liability component, \$935,000 stranded tax effect in the other post retirement obligations component, \$747,000 stranded tax effect in the split dollar life insurance arrangement component, and a \$557,000 stranded tax effect in the net unrealized investment gain component of other comprehensive income.
 With the reversal of that valuation allowance in fiscal 2013, the Company recorded the reversal of the valuation allowance as a reduction of income taxes in the consolidated statement of operations.
-This is in accordance with ASC Topic 740, "Income Taxes," even though the valuation allowance was initially established by a charge against comprehensive income.
-These amounts will remain indefinitely as a component of accumulated other comprehensive loss.

-As a result of the recording of a deferred tax asset valuation allowance in fiscal 2005, the Company recorded as an offsetting entry a \$534,000 charge in the minimum pension liability component of other comprehensive income.
+As a result of the recording of a deferred tax asset valuation allowance in fiscal 2005, the Company recorded as an offsetting entry a \$534,000 stranded tax effect in the minimum pension liability component of other comprehensive income.
 With the reversal of that valuation allowance in fiscal 2006, the Company recorded the reversal of the valuation allowance as a reduction of income taxes in the consolidated statement of operations.

-This is in accordance with ASC Topic 740, "Income Taxes," even though the valuation allowance was initially established by a charge against comprehensive income.
+The stranded tax effects described above are in accordance with ASC Topic 740, "Income Taxes" even though the impact of the act and the deferred tax asset valuation allowance described above were initially established as an adjustment to comprehensive income.
 This amount will remain indefinitely as a component of accumulated other comprehensive loss.
+As described in Note 21, the Company is evaluating the impact ASU 2018-02 will have accumulated other comprehensive income.
+Refer to Note 21 for additional information.